News | Sign Up | A LEVER FOR SCALE

 Nevada dedicates birth and death certificate fees to a child abuse and neglect prevention fund.
 The Children’s Trust Fund was established in 1985 by the state legislature and is administered by the Department of Health and Human Services.
 Every two years HHS takes grant applications from primary and secondary prevention programs for child abuse and neglect.
 Distributions are around $1.5 million annually.

-In 2024, the state’s Senate and House were both Democrat controlled.
-The state’s Governor was a Republican.5
+During the session, the state’s Senate and House were both Democrat controlled.
+The state’s governor was a Republican.

 • Legislature-Initiated Constitutional Amendments – A constitutional amendment that appears on a state’s ballot as a ballot measure because the state legislature in that state voted to put it before the voters.